 It can help you to strategize your content marketing campaign accordingly.
 If your email marketing campaign is driving more visitors then you should try to invest more time in that only rather on other channels.

 6.Keywords and ranking

 You have to evaluate the ranking of the pages for your targeted keywords.
 Always, aim for high volume & low competitive keywords.

-You can measure the success of a content simply by gauging how many audiences are opt-in for your “Call-To-Action” on the landing page & is moving to the connected page to fill up the requisite subscription form or download a e-book.
+You can measure the success of a content simply by gauging how many audiences are opt-in for your “Call-To-Action” on the landing page & is moving to the connected page to fill up the requisite subscription form or download an e-book.

-Mange proper integration of outbound links in your content as linking to higher authority sites can boost your site reputation & can increase exposure for your site.
+Manage proper integration of outbound links in your content as linking to higher authority sites can boost your site reputation & can increase exposure for your site.